-Build a first responder mindset
+Build a first responder mindset to rise above adversity.

 Why do some people break while others thrive in adversity?

-All eyes were on Thailand as millions followed the Cave Rescue mission — it was impossible not to empathize with those twelve boys, their coach and, of course, the brave rescue team.
+All eyes were on Thailand as millions followed the Cave Rescue mission — it was impossible not to empathize with those twelve boys, their coach, and, of course, the brave rescue team.

 Parents (me included) couldn’t stop but thinking about the families of those kids.
 We all hoped the rescuers could bring those kids back to their parents.
-However, the biggest worry wasn’t the abilities of the rescuers, but of the victim themselves.
+However, the biggest worry wasn’t the abilities of the rescuers, but the victim themselves.

 Do the children and their coach have what it takes to survive until rescuers come their way?